wowsomeco/ng_dart_admin/README.md

 ## Limitations

 Use at your own risk!
 Please expect some bugs (and breaking changes too) here and there as it's meant to be used internally and still very much WIP for now.
 There are no unit tests coverage, very limited docs, etc. Currently I'm still busy working on some client projects that depends on this package.
-I will for sure provide those once done with the projects :)
+I will for sure provide those eventually :) Feel free to report bugs, submit feature requests, etc. on our github repo.